AI-Driven-Highspeed-Development/temp_files_manager/README.md

 # Temp Files Manager

-Lightweight manager for creating, tracking, and cleaning temporary directories used by other modules (e.g., GitHub operations).
+Small, dependency‑light manager for creating, tracking, and cleaning temporary directories used by other modules (e.g., GitHub operations).
 It centralizes temp path selection via project configuration and provides a tiny, safe API.

 ## Overview
 - Centralizes where temporary working folders are created across the project